How to Install PEM/Aerospace Style Hardware in Sheet Metal

 The details of sheet metal hardware can be overwhelming to manage given the high number of challenges associated with sheet metal hardware installation.
 The challenges for sheet metal hardware installation fall into two general domains: installation and quality.
 The specific issues with hardware installation for a particular sheet metal project will depend upon the specifics of that job.

 Sheet metal hardware installation can be tricky to develop an installation protocol.
 In sheet metal product fabrication, hardware installation can be an expensive endeavor because it is often one of the final stages of production.
-The product is close to finalized when sheet metal hardware is implemented—the risk is great because there is already a great deal of investment in the item.
+The product is close to being finalized when sheet metal hardware is implemented—the risk is great because there is already a great deal of investment in the item.
 Sheet metal hardware installation can also be an arduous process because it oftentimes involves multiple steps to complete the installation.
-And each time through the sheet metal hardware installation process is a risk that a mostly completed sheet metal product can be ruined.
-Professionals understand this challenge for sheet metal hardware and will likely select a sheet metal hardware that is most appropriate for a particular project.
+Each time through the sheet metal hardware installation process is a risk that a mostly completed sheet metal product can be ruined.
+Professionals understand this challenge for sheet metal hardware and will likely select sheet metal hardware that is most appropriate for a particular project.

 Sheet metal hardware installation also presents challenges in the finish of the hardware.
 Specifically, sheet metal fabricators struggle with two recurring issues.
 First, sheet metal hardware can be difficult to install without mistakenly damaging the sheet metal hardware during installation (e.g., missing fasteners or misaligned holes).
 Professionals are aware of this issue and strive to overcome any challenges with sheet metal hardware.
-Second, sheet metal hardware installation relies on consistency in installation.
+Second, sheet metal hardware installation relies on consistency.
 Sheet metal fabrication can be a game of millimeters or fractions of an inch.
 In order for sheet metal products to function and sustain, the hardware that holds them together must be installed exactly right.
 The devil is truly in these details as sheet metal hardware installers must be precise and consistent.

 PEM Style Hardware for Sheet Metal